 I believe the most exciting, challenging, and rewarding jobs in the world reside in spaces where industries and professions converge and create new opportunities.
 To understand where those convergences lie, and where they will emerge in the future, one must be a student of the world.
 And, to be a good student of the world, one must be a multi-disciplinarian.

-I believe our homeland security and strategic intelligence graduate programs are both very effective at widening a student’s lens on the world.
-To take the greatest advantage of both these programs, students should step back, think big thoughts, understand what is happening in the U.S. and across the world politically and economically, ponder the “what ifs”, and consider at least spending a few of your early professional years in different geographies.
+I believe our security and intelligence graduate program is very effective at widening a student’s lens on the world.
+To take the greatest advantage of the program, students should step back, think big thoughts, understand what is happening in the U.S. and across the world politically and economically, ponder the “what ifs”, and consider at least spending a few of your early professional years in different geographies.
 Go big.
 Go bold.
 Go work in Singapore for a year!
 And if you find that you just don’t like Singapore, you can always come back to the comfort of Sully’s basement.

-To learn more about advancing your career in disaster preparedness and homeland security, download our comprehensive guide below.
+To learn more about advancing your career in disaster preparedness and homeland security, explore our Master of Arts in Security and Intelligence Studies program.